custom-components/zaptec/README.md

 > most of sensitive information, but it is not perfect.
 Please review any
 > logs before it is shared or made public.
 >
-> The Zaptec entity names in might contain sensitive names.
+> The Zaptec entity names might contain sensitive information.
 These are not
 > redacted from the logs.
 E.g. by default name is using the unit serial number,
 > `ZAP123456`.
 You need to evaluate this information before sharing the logs.